anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/05-06-evaluation/scripts/plots/README.md

-An example of such a CSV file can be found in [`doc-eval-proxy-ieee802154-udp-proxied0-None-None-50x5.0-A-297517-1645826017.times.csv`](../../results/doc-eval-proxy-ieee802154-udp-proxied0-None-None-50x5.0-A-297517-1645826017.times.csv)
+An example of such a CSV file can be found in [`doc-eval-proxy-ieee802154-udp-proxied0-None-None-50x5.0-A-297517-1645826017.times.csv`](../../results/doc-eval-proxy-ieee802154-udp-proxied0-None-None-50x5.0-A-297517-1645826017.times.csv) and the other `*.times.csv` files which were generated from our experiment logs.

 `<name>.stats.csv` contains link layer statistics collected by the application on the node after an experiment run.
 Those were not used in the paper for any plots in the end (we used externally